 The Tints of Nature website markets its permanent hair color as “containing 95% naturally derived ingredients,” and as being “free from ammonia, parabens, resorcinol, cocamide DEA and propylene glycol.”
 Does that mean that it is safe or at least safer than other permanent hair colors?
 The key to gauging the safety of a hair color, or any beauty or personal care product, is to look at the ingredients.
 After doing this for years, I encourage you to ignore marketing claims and advertisement and jump right to the list of ingredients.

 Tints of Nature hair color ingredients

-Let us look at Tints of Nature hair color ingredients.
-Here are the ingredients of 3N Natural Dark Brown Permanent Hair Dye accessed on May 21, 2019.
+Let us look at Tints of Nature hair dye ingredients using those listed on the Tints of Nature website for 3N Natural Dark Brown Permanent Hair Dye, accessed on April 13, 2020.

-Notice those long chemical words.
-These are hair dyes, or color additives, that do the job of coloring.
-Every permanent hair color must contain them.
-Without them, it is not possible to cover gray hair or dramatically change your natural hair color.
+The long chemical words are hair dyes.
+In other words, they are color additives that do the job of coloring.
+Therefore, every permanent hair color must contain them.
+Otherwise, it will not be able to cover gray hair or dramatically change your natural hair color.

 Tints of Nature hair color dyeing agents

 To begin, there are six hair dyes in the Tints of Nature hair dye formulation:

 Further, these dyes do not come from plants or minerals.
 According to the FDA, they are called “coal-tar dyes,” because originally coloring materials were by-products of the coal industry.
 Now, as the FDA states, they come from petroleum.

 Hence, we cannot consider the Tints of Nature permanent hair color dyeing ingredients naturally derived – unless we count petroleum as natural, of course.
 As a matter of fact, there is no legal definition of the phrase “naturally derived.”
 Thus, it is simply a marketing term.